justgu1/hard/README.md

-# Laravel Hard - Docker Environment
+# PHP Hard - Docker Environment

 > **Work in Progress**
 > This project is still under development.
 Some features may be incomplete or subject to change

 ## Overview

-`Laravel Hard` is a Docker-based environment designed to streamline the development and management of Laravel projects.
+`PHP Hard` is a Docker-based environment designed to streamline the development and management of Laravel projects.
 It comes with pre-configured services like PHP, Composer, Node.js, Yarn, and more, enabling you to easily manage your application and its dependencies in a containerized environment.

-This README provides an overview of how to use `Laravel Hard` with various commands for Docker, Laravel, Artisan, PHP, Composer, Node.js, NPM, and Yarn.
+This README provides an overview of how to use `PHP Hard` with various commands for Docker, Laravel, Artisan, PHP, Composer, Node.js, NPM, and Yarn.

 ## Table of Contents